 Is now a good time to buy?
-Possibly not.
+We would say not.
 The iPad mini is the only iPad that Apple didn't update in 2020 and hasn't yet been touched in 2021, which means it could get an update at any moment.
 Rumours suggest a new iPad mini, with a larger screen, but the fact it didn't appear at the spring event in April suggests it may have been put off until the summer.

 Read more: iPad mini (2019) review

 Back in 2019 Apple increased the screen size from 9.7in to 10.2in.
 The 2020 model retains that design, but is improved in every other way, with a faster A12 processor (previously A10).
 The arrival of this processor means that the iPad now has the Neural Engine like all the other iPads (which is good for image processing and AR features).

 The iPad 10.2in has a good screen size for gaming and films, while remaining slim, light and portable.

 Indeed we would go so far as to say that the agreeable price, the extra viewing room, the Smart Connector and the overall quality under the hood combines to make this the best and most approachable entry-level Apple device.

 Pros: Beautifully thin and light - though not as thin and light as the Air.
 Low price.
 Its A12 chip will handle pretty much anything on the App Store right now, although the arrival of the M1 chip in the Pro range may see the top tier of apps move out of this iPad's reach.
 Can use the Apple Pencil (first-gen only).